forkfacts/forkfacts-v2/README.md

 # Forkfacts Version 2 Introduction

-This project is home for consumer facing website version 2.
+Version 2 of this project is key to improving the previous website so that consumers can have a better information-gathering experience..
 In order to create this website, there are other different github projects that are responsible for their own thing and generate artifacts used by this project.

 # Getting Started